MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-set-up-prepayments.md

 Before you can post prepayment invoices, you have to set up the posting accounts in the general ledger, and you have to set up number series for prepayment documents.
 You must specify an account for prepayments related to sales and an account for prepayments related to purchasing.
 You can specify the same posting accounts to be used for all prepayments related to all general business posting groups or general product posting groups, or you can specify specific accounts for specific posting groups for sales and purchasing, respectively.
 This depends on your company's requirements for tracking prepayments.

 You can define the percentage of the line amount that will be invoiced for prepayment, for a customer or vendor, for all items or selected items.
 After you complete the setup, you can generate prepayment invoices from sales and purchase orders.
 You can use the default percentages for each sales or purchase line, or you can change the amounts on the invoice as needed.
 For example, you can specify a total amount for the entire order.

+> [!NOTE]
+> We recommend that you do not use a prepayment percentage of 100% in the following cases:
+> * If you are located in North America.
+Due to how US Taxes are calculated, a prepayment percentage of 100% can lead to issues with prepayment invoices.
+> * In all regions, if you manually deduct a payment discount from the invoice.
+A prepayment percentage of 100% will not automatically leave an amount from which to deduct the discount.

 Because the prepaid amount belongs to the buyer until they have received the goods or services, you need to set up general ledger accounts to hold the prepayment amounts until the final invoice is posted.
 Sales prepayments must be recorded in a liabilities account until the items are shipped.
 Purchase prepayments must be recorded in an assets account until the items are received.
 In addition, you must set up a separate general ledger account for each GST identifier.